CloudVE/galaxycloudrunner/docs/topics/overview.rst

    :linenos:

-3. Edit your job_conf.xml in the `<galaxy_home>/config` folder and add the highlighted section to it:
+3. Edit your job_conf.xml in the `<galaxy_home>/config` folder and add the highlighted sections to it.

+   You will need to add your own ``cloudlaunch_api_token`` to the file.
+   Instructions on how to obtain your CloudLaunch API key is given below.
+   If you have a Galaxy version prior to 19.01, the line `<param id="rules_module">galaxycloudrunner.rules</param>` passed to your destination will not work.
+This is the reason that we need to perform step 2.

 .. literalinclude:: ../samples/job_conf.xml.basic
    :language: xml
    :linenos:
    :emphasize-lines: 7,9-18

-   You will need to add your own ``cloudlaunch_api_token`` to the file.
-   Instructions on how to obtain your CloudLaunch API key is given below.
-   For more advanced configuration instructions, see below.

 4. Launch as many Pulsar nodes as you need through `CloudLaunch`_.
    Instructions on how to launch new Pulsar nodes are below.